-X exemption, a statutory exempt, none of the exceptions to the exemption apply.
+x The proposed project is exempt from CEQA pursuant to the general exemption, a statutory exemption, and/or a categorical exemption.
+If the project is categorically exempt, none of the exceptions to the exemption apply.
 A NOTICE OF EXEMPTION will be prepared.
 On the basis of the Initial Study, there is no substantial evidence that the project will have a significant effect on the environment.
 A NEGATIVE DECLARATION will be prepared.
 On the basis of the Initial Study and implementation of all proposed mitigation measures, there is no substantial evidence that the project as mitigated may have a significant effect on the environment.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
 There is substantial evidence that the project may result in a significant environmental impact.
-An ENVIRONMENTAL IMPACT REPORT will be prepared
+An ENVIRONMENTAL IMPACT REPORT will be prepared.